agera-sdk/previous-version-2/README.md

 #### How Nodes Are Implemented

-All node methods are in `NodeMethods`.
+All node methods are in `NodeInherited`.

 - `Node` contains an `Arc<NonRefNode>`
 - `NonRefNode` contains common fields and the stores the actual node kind data as `Arc<dyn Any>`.